Yankees vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in two games in a row.
-During his last five outings he is batting .263 with six walks and an RBI.
+- Acuna has recorded at least one hit in three games in a row.
+During his last five outings he is batting .350 with a home run, five walks and three RBI.

 Acuna Recent Games